atom/teletype-server/README.md

 1. Clone and bootstrap

     ```sh
-    git clone https://github.com/atom/real-time-server.git ~/github/real-time-server
+    git clone https://github.com/atom/teletype-server.git ~/github/teletype-server
-    cd ~/github/real-time-server
+    cd ~/github/teletype-server
     cp .env.example .env
-    createdb real-time-server-dev
+    createdb teletype-server-dev
     npm install
     npm run migrate up
     ```

 2. Setup Pusher
-  1. Ask @as-cii, @nathansobo, or @jasonrudolph to add you as a collaborator on the [tachyon-development app](https://dashboard.pusher.com/apps/348824).
+  1. Ask @as-cii, @nathansobo, or @jasonrudolph to add you as a collaborator on the [teletype-development app](https://dashboard.pusher.com/apps/348824).
   2. Copy [the key and secret from Pusher](https://dashboard.pusher.com/apps/348824/keys), and set those values in your `.env` file.

 3. Start the server